elifnur03/Corpus-Linguistics-Project/README.md

-# 📚 Corpus Linguistics Dashboard
+# 📚 Sentence Embedding + Clustering Demo

 Analyze English text using NLP and machine learning.
 This project classifies text by **register** (academic, spoken, news, social) using sentence embeddings, KMeans clustering, and a Streamlit web dashboard.